 Your physician may run blood and urine tests to examine glucose (sugar) levels.
 The care team may also look for ketones, which are signs that the body needs more insulin.

 We care for patients with type 1 diabetes, as well as for adolescents and young adults with type 2 diabetes.
 In addition, our specialists provide care for less common forms of diabetes such as inherited monogenic diabetes and maturity onset diabetes of the young (MODY diabetes).

-In addition, U-M faculty are exploring ways to improve the tools available to families to support them in managing their child’s diabetes, including using technology and the internet to make our patients’ daily lives easier and more manageable.
-We focus on providing patients information about the latest diabetes technology (such as insulins, pumps, continuous glucose sensors) to allow them to decide if it right for them.
+U-M faculty also explore ways to improve the tools available to families to support them in managing their child’s diabetes.
+We focus on providing patients information about the latest diabetes technology (such as insulin brands, pumps, continuous glucose monitors) to allow them to decide if it right for them.

 Call 734-764-5175 to schedule an appointment with the C.S.
 Mott Children’s Hospital Pediatric Diabetes Program.